The O.C. (professional wrestling): Reunion and addition of Michin (2022–2024)

 with Styles and Michin subsequently feuding briefly with Karrion Kross and Scarlett, with Styles and Kross trading victories in singles matches and the two sides facing off in tag team matches.
 The feud concluded on the August 11 episode of SmackDown, when Styles defeated Kross.

 The O.C. would begin a feud with The Bloodline, with Styles losing to Solo Sikoa on the September 1 episode of SmackDown after interference from Jimmy Uso.
 John Cena would come to Styles' aid, setting up a tag team match between Cena and Styles against Uso and Sikoa for Fastlane.
 However, Styles was taken out by Sikoa backstage, removing him from the match; he was replaced by LA Knight.
 After a two-month hiatus, Styles returned on the December 15 episode of SmackDown and assisted Knight and Randy Orton in fending off The Bloodline.
 Styles took out Knight after The Bloodline was cleared from the ring.
 In the following week, Michin pinned WWE Women's Champion Iyo Sky in an eight-women tag team holiday street fight match against Damage CTRL, granting her a title shot at SmackDown: New Year's Revolution.
 Later that night, The O.C. greeted Styles, but he blew them off for not coming to his aid when he was attacked by The Bloodline, thus leaving the group.
 At SmackDown: New Year's Revolution on January 5, 2024, Michin failed to win the title from Sky.

 On the February 20, 2024 episode of NXT, Gallows and Anderson attacked Axiom and Nathan Frazer and Chase University (Andre Chase and Duke Hudson) after the two teams faced each other, marking Gallows and Anderson's return to NXT.
 On the February 27 episode of NXT, Gallows and Anderson defeated Edris Enofe and Malik Blade in their first match back in NXT.
 Gallows and Anderson entered a tournament for an NXT Tag Team Championship match at Stand and Deliver, which was won by Axiom and Nathan Frazer.
 Michin would also return to NXT on April 30.
 On the May 28 episode of NXT, Michin defeated Tatum Paxley to qualify for the ladder match to crown the inaugural NXT Women's North American Championship at Battleground.
 Later that night, NXT General Manager Ava announced Gallows and Anderson will face Axiom and Frazer for the titles at the event.

 Disbandment

-On the May 31 episode of SmackDown, Styles seemingly delivered a retirement speech, which was revealed to be a ruse after he attacked Undisputed WWE Champion Cody Rhodes as Gallows and Anderson stopped security from intervening.
-This led to an "I quit" match between Styles and Rhodes being announced for Clash at the Castle.
+On the May 31, 2024 episode of SmackDown, Styles seemingly delivered a retirement speech, which was revealed to be a ruse after he attacked Undisputed WWE Champion Cody Rhodes as Gallows and Anderson stopped security from intervening.
+This led to an "I quit" match between Styles and Rhodes being announced for Clash at the Castle: Scotland.
 At the event, Styles failed to win the Undisputed WWE Championship from Rhodes after saying "I quit!" into the microphone.
 After that, Styles took time off television, leading to the start of the dissension of the stable.
-3 months later, on September 1, Michin confirmed that the stable had disbanded.
+3 months later, on September 1, 2024, Michin confirmed that the stable had disbanded.